libretro/beetle-psx-libretro/README.md

 Note that RetroArch does not currently have .pbp database due to variability in users' conversion methods.
 All .pbp games will have to be added to playlists manually.

 ## Suggested Firmware

+Ryphecha and the Mednafen team developed the PSX module around a particular hardware revision which used a particular BIOS version.
+Using a BIOS version not listed below might result unforeseen bugs and is therefore discouraged:

 - scph5500.bin (8dd7d5296a650fac7319bce665a6a53c)
 - scph5501.bin (490f666e1afb15b7362b406ed1cea246)